 Fences, a program created by Stardock, is an application that allows you to create small fences on the desktop, which can help you sort the clutter on your desktop.
 Try it out using the 30-day trial, if you’re curious.

-While you may want to go for a system that really fits you, I understand that sometimes you just want it to look a bit better than the default themes and skins that Windows 7 has to offer.
-So here is an Arbitrary List of everything you NEED if you want a custom-to-order computer, and make sure it runs in tip-top shape:
+While you may want to go for a system that really fits you, I understand that sometimes you just want it to look a bit better than the default themes and skins that Windows 10 has to offer.
+Here is a list of tools you’ll want to use if you want a custom-to-order desktop.
+They’re reliable, largely free, and will create fantastic results.

 - Rainmeter: This is the widget king.
 The extent to which you can modify this is astounding, and there is no end to the tutorials and guides that can help you make Rainmeter fit.